MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

     Trial users are granted the capacity of one hosted machine.
 To start a trial, select **Try free** under **Per-user plan with attended RPA** in the [Power Automate pricing page](https://powerautomate.microsoft.com/pricing/) or the desktop flow page of the [Power Automate portal](http://make.powerautomate.com/).

 > [!NOTE]
-> All tenants have a global limit of ten hosted machines.
+> All tenants have a global limit of 10 hosted machines.

-You'll also need the following prerequisite licenses: Windows, Intune, Azure AD.
+You'll also need the following prerequisite licenses: Windows, Intune, Azure Active Directory.

 ## Prerequisites